mlswg/mls-protocol/draft-ietf-mls-protocol.md

 * Construct a GroupInfo reflecting the new state:
   * Group ID, epoch, tree, confirmed transcript hash, interim transcript hash, and group context extensions from the new state
-  * The confirmation_tag from the GroupContentAuthData object
+  * The confirmation_tag from the FramedContentAuthData object
   * Other extensions as defined by the application
   * Optionally derive an external keypair as described in {{key-schedule}}
     (required for External Commits, see {{joining-via-external-commits}})